 His research revolves around the idea that oncolytic viruses are an interesting tool to enable T-cell therapies, with a special focus on checkpoint inhibitors.
 As he is enrolled in an European Industrial Doctorate project (VIRION - Marie Skłodowska-Curie actions), he is taking advantage on understanding the links between Academia-Industry-Clinic.

-Riikka Havunen works at CGTG as a PhD student investigating oncolytic adenoviruses coding for immunostimulatory cytokines as enablers of T cell therapies.
+Riikka Havunen works at CGTG as senior researcher investigating oncolytic adenoviruses coding for immunostimulatory cytokines as enablers of T cell therapies.
 The aim is to study the effects of the viruses on immune system and tumor microenvironment.
 Riikka graduated as Master of Science from the University of Jyväskylä in 2012, having cell and molecular biology as major.
 After graduation, Riikka spent two years in the field of cancer research at the University of Tampere.
-Being interested in translational research, Riikka joined CGTG in 2014 and is now finalizing her studies and planning to defend by the end of 2018.
+Being interested in translational research, Riikka joined CGTG in 2014.
+She finalizing her PhD studies and defended in November 2018.

 MSc, PhD student